lsst/afw/examples/threading/README.rst

 ===========

-* This example program by default is built with `-pthread` and `-Og` appended to CCFLAGS.
-This overrides the default `-O3`.
+* This example program by default is built with `-pthread` and `-Og` appended to CCFLAGS. `-O3` is removed from CCFLAGS.

 * You may want to build the whole `afw` package or the whole lsstsw stack with `-pthread -Og` compilation flags. `scons` does not use shell environment variables for consistency.

-* To remove `-O3`, sconsUtils recognizes the `opt` command line option `opt=g` translates to `-Og`.
+* To change `-O3`, sconsUtils recognizes the `opt` command line option `opt=g` translates to `-Og`.

 * sconsUtils reads the `buildOpts.py` file for command line options